MaxDevv/FlashySurf/README.md

 - Fixed text color error on certain websites
 - Added forced run only in top frame to prevent duplicate flashcards

+## ⚖️ License

+This project is **Source Available**.
+You may view the source code and submit contributions, but you may not use, copy, reproduce, distribute, or create derivative works from this code without explicit written permission from the copyright owner.

+See the [LICENSE](./LICENSE.txt) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
 If you'd like to improve FlashySurf or add new features, please feel free to submit a pull request.